brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-11.md

 Yet there was one voice much closer that drew Harry's attention.

 "*Run, run, run, little mousey.
 Nagini knows every tunnel.
 Nagini knows every hole.
-Run, run, run, because you can not hide..."*
+Run, run, run, because you can not hide...*"

 Harry looked around, seeing if anyone else was wondering about it.
 By all accounts it did not appear as if anyone had heard.
 Which seemed